-Meet David Hathaway.
+Meet David Hathaway, our IT Service Coordinator.
 You may already have.
 If you’ve ever called or opened a job ticket with our Help Desk, David might have answered your call.
 He’s just one of our superstars in our Corvallis office.

 David is the calm in the storm.
 With a cool, steady, “I’ve got this” demeanor that leaves clients with a “Wow, that didn’t hurt a bit!” feeling.
 It’s no wonder.
 As it is with so many of our people, there’s a whole other aspect to their lives that is their key to a balanced life.
 For David, it’s his family, life on the farm and his passion for tea.

 David is a 4th generation Oregonian and farmer.
 In fact, his great grandfather, Hiel Hathaway, settled in the Willamette Valley in 1852 on his way from Michigan to California in search of gold.
 The Native American unrest cut many a fortune seeker’s journey short to the Golden State.
 Lucky for Hiel, he staked his claim on some of the most beautiful and fertile farmlands in the Pacific Northwest.
 One of which was a large hop farm on Kiger Island that Heil gave to his sons and converted to a dairy.

 David’s grandfather, Elmer Hathaway, bought the dairy from his brothers and ran the dairy with his son James, David’s dad, who took over the operation at the young age of 19.
 David’s dad phased out the dairy and transitioned the farm to seed production.
 He’s raised oats, barley, wheat, sugar beet seed, various clovers, peppermint oil, pumpkin seed, alfalfa, grass seed, and most recently hazelnuts.